Rank 2 Local Systems, Barsotti-Tate Groups, and Shimura Curves: Algebraization and Finite Monodromy

-\end{question} \begin{rem} We explain the hypotheses Question \ref{Question:algebraize_G}.
+\begin{rem} We explain the hypotheses Question \ref{Question:algebraize_G}.
 That $X$ is complete ensures that the convergent $F$-isocrystal $\mathbb{D}(\mathscr{G})\otimes\mathbb{Q}$ is automatically overconvergent.
 The existence of both ordinary and supersingular points ensures that the Dieudonné isocrystal $\mathbb{D}(\mathscr{G})\otimes\mathbb{Q}$ is absolutely irreducible.
-That $\mathbb{D}(\mathscr{G})\otimes\mathbb{Q}$ is overconvergent and absolutely irreducible ensure that the Langlands correspondence of Abe \cite{abe2013langlands} applies, and in particular the Frobenius traces are algebraic numbers. \end{rem} The following would be implied by an affirmative answer to Question \ref{Question:algebraize_G}.
-We will see the utility of the condition \textquotedbl{}everywhere versally deformed\textquotedbl{} in Section \ref{Section:Shimura_Curves}. \begin{conjecture} Let $X$ be a complete curve over $\mathbb{F}_{q}$ and let $\mathscr{G}\rightarrow X$ be a $p$-divisible group with ordinary and supersingular points.
-Does there exist a variety $Y$ and a height 2 dimension 1 $p$-divisible group $\mathscr{H}$ on $Y$ that is \textbf{everywhere} versally deformed such that $\mathscr{G}$ is pulled back from $\mathscr{H}$?
+That $\mathbb{D}(\mathscr{G})\otimes\mathbb{Q}$ is is absolutely irreducible with cyclotomic determinant ensures that the Frobenius traces are algebraic numbers. \begin{rem} In light of \cite{kp2018}, it follows that Question \ref{Question:algebraize_G} reduces to the question for a sufficiently ample curve $C\subset X$ together with the $p$-adic companions conjecture for $\mathbb{D}(\mathscr{G})\otimes\mathbb{Q}$.
+In particular, if the field generated by Frobenius traces of $\mathbb{D}(\mathscr{G})$ is isomorphic to $\mathbb{Q}$, then Question \ref{Question:algebraize_G} for $(X,\mathscr{G})$ reduces to the question for $(C,\mathscr{G})$, where $C\subset X$ is a curve that is the smooth complete intersection of smooth ample divisors. \end{rem}